 Plagiarism is a serious issue.
 Slipups can ruin your reputation.

-It’s possible to honestly forget to put quotation marks around anything copied from a source.
-Don’t do that.
+Good intentions don’t count here.
+If you were in too big a hurry to put quotation marks around something you copied, and then later included it in your work with no quotation marks, you are still plagiarizing.
 Be scrupulous.
 Paraphrase information when you can.
-But if you copy any material (more than 3 words together) put quotation marks around them in your notes.
+But if you copy any material (more than 4 words together) put quotation marks around them in your notes.
 This way, you won’t inadvertently copy someone’s words.

 For long sources like books, you may not need to read the whole thing.
 You may only need to read a chapter or two.
-Before taking time to read an entire book, skim the table of contents to see which chapters will be most helpful and read those first.
-Also check the indexes for your keywords or categories and read whatever you find there.
+So before taking time to read an entire book, skim the table of contents to see which chapters will be most helpful and read those first.
+Also, check the indexes for your keywords or categories and read whatever you find there.

 Finishing the notes